 - 1/4 cup chopped fresh parsley

-- Preheat the oven to 425 F and line a large baking sheet with aluminum foil.
+- Preheat the oven to 425 F and grease a large baking sheet with olive oil.

 - In a medium light-coloured saucepan, melt the butter over medium heat.
 Continue cooking the butter, swirling the pan frequently, until it starts to turn golden and smell nutty, and brown bits have started to collect at the bottom of the pan.
+Keep a close eye on it, it can burn quickly.
 Remove from heat.

 - Immediately whisk in the maple syrup and red pepper flakes.